VISIT OUR ART STORE ▶

 Results on Winsor Blue

 Winsor Blue is tough because it stains the paper.
-On the left side (no preparation), I press harder, but it just smears.
-I'm afraid to keep rubbing because the paper starts to peel.
-That's the risk with cotton paper—you can only push it so far.
+On the left side (no preparation), the artist must press harder, but the pigment only smears.
+Continuing to rub risks peeling the paper surface.
+That’s the limitation of cotton paper—it can only tolerate so much handling.

 Results on Cobalt Blue Deep

-This one is exciting!
-The pigment almost rubs off entirely on the right side.
-With the Lifting Preparation, I can be super gentle and still get clean lifting.
-It's easier, softer, and doesn't damage the paper.
+This part is especially impressive.
+The pigment nearly rubs off completely on the right side.
+With Lifting Preparation, only a very gentle touch is needed to achieve clean lifting.
+The process is softer, easier, and does not damage the paper.

 How Lifting Preparation Protects Your Paper